 • Coordination and partnership with other R3 efforts,

 • An understanding and application of R3 models, pathways, and best practices, and

 • Evaluation systems that can track participant behaviors and provide data that can prove and improve R3 efforts.”

 As an organization begins the search for the right fit for their first, or next, coordinator to develop capacity and lead R3 efforts, it is important to consider the organization’s intentions and goals and the skill set needed to accomplish them.
 For instance, if an organization is looking to increase communication with its hunters and target shooters, it might select a coordinator with a background in marketing and communications; or in comparison, if an organization is looking to improve its recruitment programs, it might select a coordinator with a background in human dimensions and social sciences.
+Many R3 coordinators have a bachelor’s degree of some type, often in natural or wildlife resources, and some have specialized graduate degrees in human dimensions, social science, or even marketing.
 The sections at the end of this document provide sample job description language to aid organizations in the development of coordinator positions.